thecodeteam/viprcommand/README.md

 _Parameters:_
 `-name {name} -project name:{project_name} -type cluster -clusters:cluster {cluster_id} –clusters_cluster {cluster_id} -volumes:volume:id {volume_id} -volumes:volume:lun {volume_lun} -varray name:{varray_name}`

-If ‘MIN’ in table is 1, then that element is required.
-If ‘MAX’ in table is ‘unbounded’, that that element can have multiple values.
+If "MIN" in table is 1, then that element is required.
+If "MAX" in table is "unbounded", that that element can have multiple values.

 _Arguments_
 help